 Make it vegan

-This sweet potato dhal recipe is easy to veganise.
+This lentil dahl with sweet potato is easy to veganise.
 Simply omit the halloumi or use tofu instead (gently squeeze excess moisture from the tofu and wipe in paper towel before frying).

 - Easy Vegetable Curry with Paneer